astridx/meinblog/sik/r/why-frameworks-matter/index.md

 ---
-date: "2018-02-11T13:50:46+02:00"
+date: '2018-02-11T13:50:46+02:00'
-title: "Why Frameworks matter"
+title: 'Why Frameworks matter'
-description: "Newcomers to web development often start out with React, Vue or Angular far too early after they have learned vanilla JavaScript.
-There is not always the chance to experience the struggle why libraries like React were implemented in the first place ..."
+description: 'Newcomers to web development often start out with React, Vue or Angular far too early after they have learned vanilla JavaScript.
+There is not always the chance to experience the struggle why libraries like React were implemented in the first place ...'
-categories: ["React", "Angular", "Vue", "JavaScript"]
+categories: ['React', 'Angular', 'Vue', 'JavaScript']
-keywords: ["why react", 'why frameworks']
+keywords: ['why react', 'why frameworks']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
-contribute: ""
+contribute: ''
 ---

 <Sponsorship />